P-Layer-app/download/README.md

 ## How to Open

-1. Click `Playlist` in Studio left menu.
+1. Click `Playlist Editor` in Studio left menu.
 2. Or open from `Rotator -> Schedule -> Generated Playlists`:
    - double-click a filled hour cell (scheduled grid)
    - or double-click a standalone row.